-UT Recycling is working in partnership with UT Athletics, Aramark, Office of Sustainability, and Good Sports Always Recycle to eliminate at least 90% of waste created during athletic events through recycling and composting across Big Orange Country.
+UT Recycling partners with UT Athletics, Aramark, UT’s Office of Sustainability, and Eastman’s Good Sports Always Recycle program to make game days at Neyland Zero Waste.
+Our goal?
+Keep at least 90% of waste produced at home sporting events out of the landfill through recycling, composting, and food donation.

 Rocky Top Recycling

-There are 12 zero waste locations spread throughout the designated tailgating areas with recycle, compost, and landfill receptacles.
-Tailgaters are responsible for bringing their full bags to the zero waste stations before or after the game.
+There are 8 recycling dumpsters spread throughout designated tailgating areas with zero waste volunteers to help coordinate the disposal of recycling and landfill waste.
+Tailgaters are responsible for bringing their full bags to the recycling dumpsters before or after the game.

 If it looks like plastic, recycle it!